 That’s what the spirit of MyLifeList was all about.
 It lives in us, and now it’s time to truly share it with our children.

 This generation, more than any that came before, needs to get off the grid.
 An eighth-grader’s risk for depression increases 27 percent when he or she uses social media frequently, according to researchers out of San Diego State University.
 Teen suicide is at a two-decade high, with smartphones and social media driving feelings of loneliness and anxiety.
 Kids who use their phones for three or more hours a day are more likely to be suicidal due to tech’s overstimulating effects on the developing brain, says the same study.

-Tech innovators Steve Jobs and Bill Gates both acknowledged limiting the amount of time their children spent online, citing the addictive power of digital technology.
+Tech innovators Steve Jobs and Bill Gates both limited the amount of time their children spent online, citing the addictive power of digital technology.

 Digital natives need to discover the physical world if they’re going to survive, to become the thoughtful, passionate adults we need to lead it.
 When tech is reduced from the equation, the world and all of its analog wonders can be reintroduced.
 That’s where we are heading now.

 We acknowledge that travel is a privilege, and we’re grateful to have this opportunity to rest, disconnect and have fun with our children while they’re young.
 We feel a responsibility to give them permission to live differently.
 Their lives depend on it.
 We choose to sacrifice in other areas of our life so we can jump on planes and find the awesome out there waiting for us.